namanh11611/namanh11611.github.io/content/post/design-pattern-delegation/index.en.md

 ---
-title: "Design Pattern: Delegation trong Kotlin - cách để nhờ người khác làm bài tập về nhà"
+title: "Design Pattern: Delegation in Kotlin - how to get someone else to do your homework"
-description: "Trước đây mình cũng chưa biết về Delegation Pattern, cho đến khi học Kotlin thì thấy người ta hay dùng keyword by trong lúc khai báo một biến.
-Vậy là thử tìm hiểu thì cả một chân trời mở ra về pattern mới này."
+description: "I didn't know about the Delegation Pattern until I learned Kotlin and saw people using the 'by' keyword when declaring a variable.
+So I tried to learn more and discovered a whole new world of this pattern."
 date: 2023-05-12T16:50:00+07:00
 slug: design-pattern-delegation
 image: delegation.webp